stevemcghee/go-to-production/REPO_ANALYSIS.md

 ![Code Distribution by Branch](branch_comparison.png)

-The chart shows the cumulative line count distribution across all code categories for each branch.
+The stacked bar chart shows the cumulative growth of code across branches: Main → GKE Base → Risk Mitigation.
+Each segment represents a code category, and the total height shows the complete line count for that stage.

 ## Summary

-The repository has grown from **1,089 lines** (main) to **5,452 lines** in the GKE deployment branch, representing a **400% increase** primarily driven by infrastructure code.
-This reflects the transition from a simple local Docker setup to a production-ready GKE deployment with comprehensive IaC, CI/CD, and documentation.
+The repository has evolved through distinct phases:
+1. **Main** (1,089 lines): Simple Docker-based local development setup
+2. **GKE Base** (5,452 lines): Production GKE deployment with full IaC (+400% growth)
+3. **Risk Mitigation** (1,662 lines): Security and monitoring enhancements

+The most significant growth occurred in the GKE deployment phase, driven primarily by infrastructure code (Terraform + Kubernetes manifests) which grew from 64 to 3,571 lines.